Finger on the pulse: The best smart rings of 2025

 When it comes to tracking health and fitness, fitness trackers and smartwatches have been around for years.
 But more recently, the best smart rings have started to gain an increasing amount of traction.

 Once an extremely niche product used mainly by celebrities and fitness tech enthusiasts, brands such as Oura and Ultrahuman have managed to take these devices mainstream.
-And with the likes of Samsung and Amazfit also releasing smart rings in 2024, it looks as though this year will see smart rings become more popular than ever.
+And with the likes of Samsung and Amazfit also releasing smart rings in 2024, it looks as though 2025 will see smart rings become more popular than ever.

 Technology companies look set to invest further in this arena, with rumours that Apple is also working on a smart ring.
 And often, where Apple leads, everyone else follows.
 But while we're at the relatively early stages of smart ring innovations, they still have plenty to offer.
 If you want to track your health and fitness with a stylish and unobtrusive piece of tech – a smart ring may be exactly what you're looking for.

-The best smart rings at a glance
+Best smart rings of 2025 at a glance

 Smart rings are still a very new technology.
 As such, there are currently only a handful of rings that are worth your time and money.
 Whether you want to track your activity, your sleep, your general health, or you just want an easy way to make contactless payments, there's a smart ring that will likely be the perfect fit.